The Berkovich realization for rigid analytic motives: Introduction

 Whenever the characteristic of $k$ is positive, the array of possible realizations is more limited.
 There are $\ell$-adic realizations (but comparison theorems are not present in full generality) constructed in \cite{ayoub-etale}.
-For $p$-adic realizations, the classical technique would consist in associating to a variety (more generally, a motive) over $k$ a rigid analytic ``variety'' (better saying, a rigid analytic motive) over complete valued field $K$ of characteristic $0$ and residue equal to $k$, and then using realization functors for such obects.
-The problem is hence transferred into producing realization functors for rigid analytic motives $\RigDA(K,\Lambda)$.
-In \cite{vezz-rigidreal} we constructed a de Rham-like realization, giving rise to the rigid realization on $\DA(k,\Lambda)$.
-In \cite{bamb-vez} we constuct the $\ell$-adic realizations compatible with the ones of $\DA(k,\Lambda)$.
+For $p$-adic realizations, a natural approach would consist in associating to a variety (more generally, a motive) over $k$ a rigid analytic ``variety'' (better saying, a rigid analytic motive) over complete valued field $K$ of characteristic $0$ and residue equal to $k$, and then using realization functors for such objects.
+The problem is hence transferred into producing realization functors for rigid analytic motives $\RigDA_{\et}(K,\Lambda)$.
+In \cite{vezz-rigidreal} we constructed a de Rham-like realization, giving rise to the rigid realization on $\DA_{\et}(k,\Lambda)$.
+In \cite{bamb-vez} we construct the $\ell$-adic realizations compatible with the ones of $\DA_{\et}(k,\Lambda)$.
 In this article, we deal with a Betti-like realization functor.
+We will also show that it is \emph{not} of the same nature as the previous ones (in particular, one can not expect it to be conservative).

-The most naive approach, in analogy with the complex Betti realization, consists in considering the singular homology of the Berkovich space $|X(C)|_{\Berk}$ underlying the base change of rigid analytic variety $X/K$ to a complete algebraically closed field $C$.
-The first result of this paper is to show that this approach works, at least on the category of effective motives $\RigDA^{\eff}(K,\Lambda)$ (see Theorem \ref{mainQ}). \begin{thm} There is a realization functor
+The most naive approach, in analogy to the complex Betti realization constructed in \cite{dug-isa}, consists in considering the singular homology of the Berkovich space $|X(C)|_{\Berk}$ underlying the base change of rigid analytic variety $X/K$ to a complete algebraically closed field $C$.
+The first result of this paper is to show that this approach works, at least on the category of effective \'etale motives $\RigDA^{\eff}_{\et}(K,\Lambda)$ (see Theorem \ref{mainQ}). \begin{thm} There is a triangulated functor

 such that, for any rigid analytic variety $X$ and any $n\in\Z$

 \end{thm}